-It is sad but true – chronic pain & depression often go hand.
+It is sad but true – chronic pain & depression often go hand in hand.

 Depression is a natural response to constant pain, unpredictable symptoms & fatigue.

 Even for the most resilient person – chronic pain can affect your mental health.

 Pain & depression can have a dramatic impact on your life, routines & behaviour.